eternalseptember/rpi-test/README.md

 #### No Filters (Like When Loading the Search Page for the First Time)

 In the associated view (in  `views.py`), I checked if there is a request.
-Need to update the field names if filters are changed.
+Need to update the field names if filters are added/deleted/changed.

 ```
     s1 = request.GET.get("title__icontains")